Don’t get tipsy before the wedding party photos!

 So, be sure you let your photographer know which poses aren’t important so that your photographer can focus on the pose you truly want.

-For example, let’s say you really don’t care about having individual photos with each bridesmaid/groomsmen, this would be a good point your photographer should know in advance so they know not to focus on individual photos.
+For example, let’s say you really don’t care about having individual photos with each bridesmaid/groomsman, this would be a good point your photographer should know in advance so they know not to focus on individual photos.

 Communication is important for your wedding party photos.

 You’ll want to do your wedding party photos before the wedding starts or on a different day scheduled for wedding party photos “only”.

 Either way, clear and concise communication is a must between you, your wedding photographer, and your wedding party before, during, and after the photos.

 Overwhelming your photographer with your Pinterest board won’t help.

 What’s most important is that you meet your photographer and learn more about their photography style.

-If you’ve done your homework in hiring your professional wedding photographer that captures the style you’re looking for.
+If you’ve done your homework in hiring a professional wedding photographer that captures the style you’re looking for.
 It’s okay to send “five” inspirational photos you really like, but when you send more than “ten”, you create a problem for your photographer.

 Instead, research your photographer in advance so that you’re confident he/she is capable of capturing the photos you really want.

 Respond quickly & clearly.

 You’ve done your homework.
 You’ve hired the wedding photographer that best fits your style.
 Now it’s time for you and your wedding party to let your photographer work their magic.